 - refrain from volunteering, donating, or otherwise participating in fund raising or public relations activities for Hero Dogs for at least six months prior to applying;

-- be able to meet the physical, mental, and emotional needs of a dog, or have an adequate support system in place to do so in areas where you are unable to yourself;
+- be able to meet the physical, mental, and emotional needs of a dog, and have an adequate support system in place to do so when you are unable to yourself;

 - for applicants requesting assistance with any mental health condition, be current and remain in treatment with a mental health practitioner;